khyatith/Clustering-newsgroup-dataset/README.md

     I have used TfIdf vectorizer in my code since it's default.
 It uses an in-memory vocabulary to map the most frequent words to feature indices and hence computer a sparse matrix which denotes the word occurrence frequency.
    TfIdf will strip all English "stop words" from the document.
 It will also filter out terms that occur in more than half of the documents (max_df=0.5) and terms that occur in only 1 document (min_df=2).
    It keeps 10,000 words with the highest counts.

+ 2. How Tf-Idf works is pretty cool.
+It is basically a product of how frequently a word occur in a document (Tf) and how infrequently a word occur across all documents (Idf).
+Words with high tfidf score occur frequently and provide the most information about the document.

  2. Clustering: Very honestly, I had no idea that there's a library that would do K-mean clustering for us.
 That was a pleasant surprise.
+However, ever run of K-means gives different results because it chooses the first 20 centroids randomly.

  ## Results: